 The deltoid site is easily accessible in many adults, but the muscle tends to be underdeveloped, which causes a potential for injury because the axillary, radial, brachial, and ulnar nerves and the brachial artery lie within the upper arm (Figure 5).
-This site can be used for small medication volumes (2 ml or less)8 and for administration of routine immunizations in children more than 2 years old2 and adults with acceptable muscle mass and development, and when other sites are inaccessible because of dressings or casts.2
+This site can be used for small medication volumes (2 ml or less)8 and for administration of routine immunizations in children older than 3 years2,6 and adults with acceptable muscle mass and development, and when other sites are inaccessible because of dressings or casts.2

-The deltoid muscle is located by fully exposing the patient’s upper arm and shoulder.
+The deltoid muscle is located by fully exposing the patient’s upper arm and shoulder and asking the patient to relax the arm at the side or by supporting the patient’s arm and flexing the elbow.
 The lower edge of the acromion process, which forms the base of a triangle in line with the midpoint of the lateral aspect of the upper arm, is palpated, and the injection site is found in the center of the triangle (Figure 5).
-To help relax this muscle site, the patient may sit, stand, or lie down.
-The patient should be instructed to relax the arm at the side, or the patient’s arm may be supported while flexed at the elbow.

 Rarely, an adverse reaction occurs after immunizations.
 Reactions may include anaphylaxis, anaphylactic shock, and neurologic deficits.1 Vaccine adverse event reporting is monitored by the Centers for Disease Control and Prevention.